CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 - The SDK validates that certificates in the certificate chain exist, and that they have the correct hashing algorithm or RSA bit
 - SSL pinning failures result in the following error in the Mobile SDK: **Error Message: Invalid pinning information for security configuration.
 At least one pinning information should be provided or public PKI should be trusted., Error Code: 100212**.

-## Configure Gateway for Network Monitoring
+## Configure MAG for Network Monitoring

-MAS always monitors the network reachability status of the MAG URL.
-If your app needs monitoring, here's how to hook your app into monitoring.
+The Mobile SDK always monitors the network reachability status of the MAG URL.
+Here's how to configure app monitoring.

 ```c#
 public class AppDelegate : UIApplicationDelegate